alisonwells/intro-to-apis/meetup-api-workshop.md

 * Replace the ```group_urlname``` parameter with ```rsvp='Yes'``` to get a list of all the upcoming events you have RSVPed 'yes' to

 ### 7. Dates and Times
-The timestamps in the event details are expressed as milliseconds *(why do we need millisecond precision for meetup times!)* after 1st January 1970.
+The timestamps in the event details are expressed as milliseconds *(why do we need millisecond precision for meetup times??!)* after 1st January 1970.
 You can use the ```datetime``` library to convert them to human readable form.

-This example takes the timestamp and turns it into a datetime object, then formats it into ISO 8601 style.
+This example takes the timestamp and turns it into a datetime object, then formats it into [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) style.

 ```python
 from datetime import datetime